egustavsson/ORFannotate/README.md

 The following output column is provided in the summary:

 NMD_sensitive: "TRUE" if the transcript meets the NMD rule, "FALSE" otherwise.

+---

+### Upstream Open Reading Frames (uORFs)

+ORFannotate identifies upstream open reading frames (uORFs) within the 5′ UTR of transcripts that are classified as coding and have a predicted canonical ORF.

+uORFs are defined as CPAT-predicted ORFs that:
+- occur entirely upstream of the canonical ORF start site
+- exceed the minimum configured ORF length
+- have a coding probability above the specified cutoff

+uORFs are not evaluated for transcripts without a predicted canonical coding ORF.
+If no qualifying uORF is detected, `has_uORF` is reported as `FALSE` and `coding_prob_best_uORF` as `NA`.

 ## Directory Structure